Spiritspeak/AATtools/README.md

 ## Rationale

-Reliability scores are typically not computed for psychological tasks that produce a sum score.
-This has led to a literature full of inconsistent results and methodological decisions that have been guided by intuition rather than empirical decisionmaking.
+Reliability scores are typically not computed for psychological tasks that produce scores.
+This has led to a literature with inconsistent results and methodological decisions that have been guided by intuition rather than empirical decisionmaking.
 AATtools tries to solve these problems by providing multiple methods of computing the reliability of the Approach-Avoidance task as well as other implicit psychological tasks.
 Importantly, it enables researchers to compute the reliability of their entire data processing pipeline, factoring in the influence of decisions to remove or keep outliers in the final reliability score.
 This gives the researcher a clear overview over how reliable the data are that have actually been used in the study’s analyses and enables them to explore the best ways to deal with non-normality, outliers and error trials.

 ## Getting your data in the right format